 Available Monday & Tuesday

 Mike Hines works with adults and adolescents to help them lead rich, full and more meaningful lives.
-He is a psychologist trained in evidence-based models of Acceptance and Commitment Therapy (ACT) and Cognitive Behavioural Therapy (CBT) and also has specialist interest in Positive Psychology.
-He believes health and wellbeing are more than the absence of illness and seeks to equip his clients with skills and strategies to proactively build and maintain their wellbeing.
+He is a psychologist trained in evidence-based models of Acceptance and Commitment Therapy (ACT) and CBT, complemented by expertise in Positive Psychology.
+Mike has a background in music and works well with people from music and performing arts industry.
 Mike’s other key interest is Mindfulness – a passion stemming from a personal meditation practice spanning 18 years – and how it can be applied to help people better manage the pace and pressures of our modern lives.
 He currently works part time for Smiling Mind.